Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Additional Results: Synthetic Gaussian Distribution

 In our approach, we consider these roles separately, allowing for greater flexibility in balancing their respective influences.
 Specifically, we introduce a separate guidance parameter $g_s$ while retaining $r_s^2$ as the uncertainty-related term.
 The resulting inference update is given by:

-Figure~\ref{fig:Comparison_Weights_PIGDM_spectral_many} presents the resulting spectral recommendations for the weighting coefficients ${r_s}{s=1}^d$ and ${g_s}{s=1}^d$, together with their mean and standard deviation computed over $N=5$ realizations $\{y_i\}_{i=1}^N$, for different numbers of diffusion steps, as described in Section~\ref{sec:Synthetic_Gaussian_distribution}.
+Figure~\ref{fig:Comparison_Weights_PIGDM_spectral_many} presents the resulting spectral recommendations for the weighting coefficients ${\{r_s\}}_{s=1}^d$ and ${\{g_s\}}_{s=1}^d$, together with their mean and standard deviation computed over $N=5$ realizations $\{y_i\}_{i=1}^N$, for different numbers of diffusion steps, as described in Section~\ref{sec:Synthetic_Gaussian_distribution}.
 For comparison, we also include the heuristic parameter values used in the original $\Pi\text{GDM}$ algorithm.

-Notably, our recommendations take into account prior information, the observed measurements, and the diffusion dynamics, while the original $\Pi\text{GDM}$ heuristics define the weighting coefficients solely based on the diffusion noise schedule.
+Notably, our recommendations take into account prior information, the observed measurements, and the diffusion dynamics, while the original $\Pi\text{GDM}$ heuristics define the weighting coefficients solely based on the diffusion noise schedule and decrease over diffusion steps.

 Figure~\ref{fig:Comparison_wasserstein_PIGDM_spectral_optimal} compares the \emph{Wasserstein-2} distance between the reconstructed posterior distributions and the true posterior, for both the heuristic parameter choices in $\Pi\text{GDM}$ and the proposed spectral recommendations, evaluated across multiple diffusion steps and measurement realizations ${y_i}$.
 We also report the distance obtained from the reconstructed posterior produced by the optimal posterior denoiser derived in \eqref{eq:posterior_optimal_denoiser}.
 The spectral recommendations yield consistently lower Wasserstein distances across diffusion steps and show reduced variability across realizations compared to the $\Pi\text{GDM}$ heuristics.
-As expected, the exact solution achieves the lowest Wasserstein distance overall.
+In addition the exact solution achieves the lowest Wasserstein distance overall.